 D. A Certificate of Veterinary Inspection is required within 30 days prior to show.

-10. All Dairy Beef calves will be housed together in the Open Show Dairy Barn.
+10. All Dairy Beef calves and Finished Steers will be housed together in the Open Dairy Barn (unless you are a dairy exhibitor).
 You will be responsible for your own bedding, water and feed.

 11. Fitting Suggestion: Slick Shearing - be sure to get all the hair removed from all locations of the body with the exception of the switch.

 12. Finished Steer Class for 2023 Fair

 All finished Steers must weigh a minimum of 1,000 pounds.

 - ALL FINISHED DAIRY STEERS MUST BE BORN ACCORDING TO RULE #1 of the previous year’s Rules.
 TO SHOW IN 2023 – Identification of your calf must be recorded by photo ID along with official Bedford Fair ear tag shown in picture.
 Photo must be both sides of the calf and head shot with tag showing.
 Pictures are to be submitted to extension office by August 19, 2022 to qualify for the 2023 Bedford County Fair show season.
 You can email your pictures along with your exhibitor name to Dwayne Hay firstname.lastname@example.org.
 If pictures are not submitted by the deadline, you will NOT BE ELIGIBLE for the 2023 Finished Dairy Steer class.